Gas holder: United States

 Several gas holders were erected in St. Louis by the Laclede Gas Light Company in the early 20th century.
-These gasometers remained in use until the early first decade of the 21st century, when the last one was decommissioned and abandoned in place.
+These gasometers remained in use until the first decade of the 21st century, when the last one was decommissioned and abandoned in place.
 The most recently used gasometer in the United States was on the southeast side of Indianapolis, but it has been demolished along with the adjoining Citizens Energy Group coke plant.
 Another pair of holders at the Newtown Holder Station, in Elmhurst, Queens, in New York City, was a popular landmark for traffic reporters until they were demolished in 1996 and became Elmhurst Park.
 The demolition of two larger "Maspeth Tanks" in nearby Greenpoint, Brooklyn, was described by The New York Times at length.

 Of the waterless type (MAN type), the first extremely large one by B.H. was the one at the River Rouge Plant of the Ford Motor Company, built in 1935.
 Another large MAN-type gas holder was erected just east of Baltimore, Maryland, by B.H. in 1949 and operated by Baltimore Gas and Electric for 32 years.
-The 307 ft, 170 ft structure, which could hold 7 e6cuft, was a landmark due to its unusual marking scheme, which had a red-and-white checkerboard pattern from 200 ft up.
+The 307 ft, 170 ft structure, which could hold 7 e6ft3, was a landmark due to its unusual marking scheme, which had a red-and-white checkerboard pattern from 200 ft up.
 The structure was demolished in July 1984.

 Approximately a dozen brick or concrete structures built in the latter half of the 19th-century to house gas holders, known as gasholder houses, still exist in the United States.
 The Troy Gas Light Company structure in Troy, New York, is one of the largest remaining examples.
 As of early 2021, efforts were under way to save the Concord Gas Light Company Gasholder House in Concord, New Hampshire.
 It is unusual because the inner workings of the structure, including the cap, are still in place.